What is adalimumab and how is it used?

 - you have an infection

 - you haven’t tried other treatments appropriate for your condition first.

 Before you’re prescribed adalimumab, doctors sometimes use a scoring system to work out how active your arthritis is.
 The system can be different depending on what condition you have, but most often you’ll be asked how well you feel on a scale of 0 to 10 and your doctor will make a note of how many of your joints are tender and swollen.

 You’ll also need blood tests before treatment starts, to assess your condition and whether the drug is suitable for you.

 Your doctor may decide not to prescribe adalimumab if you’ve had:

 - multiple sclerosis (MS)

 - a serious heart condition

-If adalimumab works for you, your symptoms should start to improve in 2–12 weeks.
-Because it’s a long-term treatment, it’s important to keep taking adalimumab (unless you have severe side-effects):
+Because it’s a long-term treatment, it’s important to keep taking adalimumab (unless you have severe side effects):

 - even if it doesn’t seem to be working at first